NFL Week 2 Winners, Losers: 49ers' Strange Jimmy Garoppolo Decision Justified

-Week 2 winners, losers: 49ers' odd Jimmy G offseason justified originally appeared on NBC Sports Washington
+Week 2 winners, losers: 49ers' odd Jimmy G offseason justified originally appeared on NBC Sports Chicago

 What an encore performance.